 For more information and to buy tickets, see:

 The Cheapside Hoard: London's Lost Jewels teaser

-This October, the Museum of London will open a major new exhibition investigating the secrets of the Cheapside Hoard.
+A major new exhibition investigating the secrets of the Cheapside Hoard at the Museum of London.
 This extraordinary and priceless treasure of late 16th and early 17th century jewels and gemstones -- displayed in its entirety for the first time in over a century -- was discovered in 1912, buried in a cellar on Cheapside in the City of London.